-In applying the provisions of this clause the parties note:
+In applying the provisions of this clause, the parties note:

-- their agreed intent to have healthy staff and a healthy workplace - that staff attending work unwell is to be discouraged and the focus is on patient and staff safety - that they wish to facilitate a proper recovery and a timely return to work - that staff can have sick leave and domestic absences calculated on an hourly basis. - 9.1 On appointment to a DHB, a full time employee shall be entitled to ten (10) working days leave for sick or domestic purposes during the first twelve months of employment, and up to an additional ten (10) working days for each subsequent twelve month period.
-The entitlement shall be pro-rated for part time employees except that a part-time employee shall receive no fewer than five (5) working days paid sick leave for the first twelve months of employment and a minimum of five (5) additional working days for each subsequent twelve month period.
-The employee shall be paid at relevant daily pay as prescribed in the Holidays Act 2003, for the first five days in each twelve month period.
-Thereafter they shall be paid at the normal rates of pay (T1 rate only).
-A medical certificate may be required to support the employee's claim. - 9.2 Transportability of Sick Leave
+- a) their agreed intent to have healthy staff and a healthy workplace - b) that staff attending work unwell is to be discouraged and the focus is on patient and staff safety - c) that they wish to facilitate a proper recovery and a timely return to work - d) that staff can have sick leave and domestic absences calculated on an hourly basis. - 9.1 In accordance with the Holidays Act 2003 (as amended) on appointment to a DHB, a full-time employee shall be entitled to ten (10) working days leave for sick or domestic purposes during the first twelve months of employment, and up to an additional ten (10) working days for each subsequent twelve-month period. - The employee shall be paid for minimum statutory sick leave entitlement as prescribed in the Holidays Act 2003.
+Additional contractual or discretionary sick leave that is taken or approved shall be paid at the normal rates of pay (T1 rate only). - A medical certificate may be required to support the employee's claim. - 9.2 Transportability of Sick Leave